lpossner/DocAssist/README.md

 ## License

-This project is provided as-is for use in industrial documentation scenarios.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome.
-Please ensure all changes maintain compatibility with the existing API structure and include appropriate error handling.